EpiData-dk/analysis/help/commands.md

 This is provided for testing of correct estimation etc.
         If no path is given, a dialog is shown to select the working directory.
+### parameters
+- `directory path`

+  a directory that contains multiple .pgm files

+- without parameters, the open file dialogue is started

 <a name="run"></a>
 ## run